-Zambia principally operates a source-based system for the taxation of income.
+Zambia principally operates a source-based system for the taxation of income tax.
 Income deemed to be from a Zambian source is generally subject to income tax.
 However, the residence of a person/entity in Zambia will widen the scope of taxation to include interest and dividend income from non-Zambian sources.
-Consequently, Zambian residents will also be subject to income tax on interest and dividends from sources outside Zambia on a worldwide basis.
+Consequently, Zambian residents will also be subject to income tax on interest and dividends from a source outside Zambia on a worldwide basis.

 Small businesses that are not capable of keeping records to enable effective tax assessment are subject to base tax, which is levied at ZMW 365 per annum.
 This typically applies to small traders in markets.